luontola/gospec/README.md

 ### Sample Project

 Make a copy of the [hello-world-template] directory to get started.
 You can run its tests with the command `make test`.
-All production files must be listed in the Makefile, all test files must end with `_test.go` and all specs must be listed in `all_specs_test.go`.
+All production files must be listed in `Makefile`, all test files must end with `_test.go` and all specs must be listed in `all_specs_test.go`.

 ### Running Specs

 You can use the [gotest command](http://golang.org/cmd/gotest/) to run GoSpec's specs.
 The integration with gotest requires a couple of lines of boilerplate: you'll need to write a gotest test method, where you list all your specs and call GoSpec.
 See [all_specs_test.go] in the [examples] directory for an example.
+Also all your specs must be in files whose names end with `_test.go`.

 See [gotest's documentation](http://golang.org/doc/code.html#Testing) for instructions on how to use gotest.